niCodeLine/superlist/README.md

 l = Lista(my_list)
 # [1, 2, 3, 4]
 ```
-*Note*: for the followings examples we're gonna be using the previous list.
+*Note: for the followings examples we're gonna be using the previous list.*

 ### .add(item, position=-1)
 Add an item at a given position.
 Default adds to the end.